Many of us can trace at least one of our impulse buys to a stressful moment or event. A deployment can be that trigger.

 But your policy may need to change while you're gone.
 If you and your family won't be driving the vehicle, you can put it in storage and save some money.

 Putting your car in storage doesn't mean you actually need to get a storage facility to house it.
 You're just declaring that you won't drive the vehicle.
 Therefore, there's less of a risk of an accident and you may be eligible for lower premiums.
-Check out these smart tips for long-term vehicle storage for more information.
+For more information on how to protect a vehicle that won’t be driven for a while, check out these smart tips for long-term vehicle storage.

 Should I cancel my home utilities before I deploy?